 As money moves from high fee actively managed portfolios to low fee passively managed portfolios the funding of active management falls, which in turn reduces intensity of competition for new information, which ultimately reduces the level of market efficiency.
-As passive management expands the returns to active management will increase (lower market efficiency) and the cost of active management will decline (competitive response to loss of market share) until an equilibrium is reached between passive and active management.
+As passive management expands the returns to active management will increase (lower market efficiency) and the fees charged for active management will decline (competitive response to loss of market share) until an equilibrium is reached between passive and active management.

 Effect of Technology on the Equilibrium

 At what level of passive management that equilibrium will be reached is unknown.
 Passively managed funds own about 18% of all publicly traded equities, across the globe.
 The proportion is higher in the US, where the trend toward passive management is more advanced and 80 percent of stocks are held in managed portfolios (as opposed to self-managed, household portfolios).

 In any case, the equilibrium between active and passive management will be a dynamic one because of the impact of evolving technologies.
 An example will illustrate.
 Companies release vast amounts of information to the public through their financial statements, regulatory filings and analyst briefings.
 Individual analysts can absorb the information of a small group of companies – all the large mining companies, or telcos, for instance.
 But no human analyst can draw out information by making comparisons across all the many millions of pages of information that is released in each quarter.
 But machines can do that with growing effectiveness.